abnershang/abnershang/README.md

 # Abner Shang

-I build operating systems for work: data platforms, PMO workflows, and AI-agent infrastructure.
+I build operating systems/flows for work: business & data infra, PMO workflows, and AI-agent infrastructure.

 Generalist, currently work at VIPKid as PMO, with a focus on turning messy human processes into clear systems.